arp242/arp242.net/_posts/2017-06-28-docker-ps-readable.markdown

 	}
 {% endraw %}

-This is not just easier than a shell alias, but will also make it work for `docker container ls`.
+This is not only easier than a shell alias, but will also make it work for `docker container ls`.

 You can check `man docker-container-ls` for the documentation on `--format`.